MikeRogers0/MikeRogersIO/_posts/blog/2016-07-03-why-im-charging-for-livepage.md

 Back in 2011 when I was working as a Junior Developer I launched [LivePage](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en), a small chrome extension to help me develop the front-end of websites.

 LivePage wasn't my first open source project, however it is one of the few that I've quietly kept maintaining.
-At the end of June 2016 (When LivePage was fast approaching 5 years old), LivePage had just over 26,000 Daily Active Users (DAU).
+At the end of June 2016 (When LivePage was fast approaching 5 years old), LivePage had just over 26,000 Weekly Active Users (WAU).
 This is fantastic!

 Unfortunately to keep maintaining LivePage in a manor I'd expect from any piece of software, I feel the best option is to start charging a small yearly (£2.99) fee for it.
 Hopefully this article will help you understand why I've made the change & where the extension is heading.